0xCryptoCat/minidex/docs/honeypotis.md

 _API Keys are currently not required - please leave the API key out of your requests in order._

-This will change in the near future.
+This will change in the near future, so build in fallback to show an "Unavailable" status to Honeypot.Is section!

 ## Client